digideskio/api-site/firstapp/source/getting_started.rst

 Who should read this guide
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This guide is for experienced software developers who want to deploy
+This guide is for software developers who want to deploy applications to
-applications to OpenStack clouds.
+DreamCompute, which is based on OpenStack.

 If you are familiar with OpenStack but have not created a cloud
 application in general or an OpenStack application in particular, this